TruemarkDev/cra-template-truemark/CONTRIBUTING.md

 // Media to show the UI of the task you performed

 ```

-## Creating an issue from a repository

-- On GitHub.com, navigate to the main page of the repository.
-- Under your repository name, click Issues.
-- Click New issue.
-- In the "Title" field, type a title for your issue.
-- In the comment body field, type a description of your issue.
-- When you're finished, click Submit new issue.

 This is how you can contribute to cra-template-truemark.